Alarm & Security Systems

-What are the benefits of having an ALARM & SECURITY system?
+What are the benefits of having a security system?

 According to a study by the Australian Institute of Criminology, having a functioning alarm system installed is one of the biggest deterrents to a potential intruder, second only to having a dog.
 An intruder will target homes that they can access with the least amount of notice.